 Why wait for others, when we could make a difference ourselves?

 This is the philosophy behind ACE Scholarships, a nonprofit organization that raises money from generous donors and then awards financial scholarships to students from low-income families so they can attend the school of their choice.
 ACE Scholarships has quickly become an educational success story.
-In fact, since 2000, we’ve awarded over 23,000 scholarships worth over $52M, giving children from low-income families the chance to succeed.
+In fact, since 2000, we’ve awarded over 66,000 Scholarships worth nearly $170 million, giving children from low-income families the chance to succeed.
 And succeed they have, graduating high school with most going on to college.

 Who we help

 ACE Scholarships works with low-income families from a variety of different circumstances across numerous states.
 To qualify for an ACE scholarship, a family must meet the income requirements for the federal Free and Reduced Lunch Program.
-Our families have a medium income of $32,000 a year.
+Our families have an average income of $43,766 a year.

 We major in economics.

 ACE Scholarships makes financial and economic sense.
-It is estimated that a single dropout costs our society $939,000 over the course of a lifetime.
-So each class of dropouts costs our communities billions of dollars.
+For each student that graduates high school, it saves society $9,434 each year.
 Funding for public schools has increased by over 300% in the last 45 years.
 Yet, the academic performance of students has remained virtually unchanged.
 Kids in elementary and high school today can’t afford to wait any longer for the system to change.
 Especially when there’s a proven and cost-effective alternative.
 For about $2,500 a student, ACE can provide a scholarship to a low-income family so their student can get out of a situation where they’re failing and into an environment where they can succeed.